 There is a common assumption put into product advertising that MS polyether sealants are healthier than polyurethane or butyl caulks because they are solvent- and isocyanate-free.
 However, most MS polyether sealants contain a lot of phthalate plasticizer—about 19 percent by weight.
-They also use UV absorbers and catalysts that are persistent bioaccumulative toxins.
+They also use UV absorbers and catalysts that are persistent bioaccumulative toxics.

-Good news comes from the growing trend to eliminate use of phthalates as a plasticizer to reduce brittleness in the final product.
+Good news comes from the growing trend to eliminate the use of phthalates as a plasticizer to reduce brittleness in the final product.
 Phthalates are typically in MS polyether, polyurethane sealants and acrylic latex caulks.
-Healthy Building Network discovered that a majority of building product manufacturers were substituting a dibenzoate plasticizer, which in usually much less toxic than phthalates.
+Healthy Building Network discovered that a majority of building product manufacturers were substituting a dibenzoate plasticizer, which is usually much less toxic than phthalates.